-Article 2851 - Revision of the punishment imposed in the form of life imprisonment
+Article 2851 - Revision of a sentence imposed as life imprisonment

-- 1. The life imprisonment of a convicted person may be replaced with community service or house arrest if he/she has actually served 15 years of the imprisonment, and if the court considers that it is no longer required that the convicted person continue serving this sentence. - 2.
-The life imprisonment of a convicted person may be replaced with house arrest for at least 5 and no more than 10 years, and with community service for the same term, according to the calculation under Article 62(3) of the Criminal Code of Georgia. - 3.
-A court may release a convicted person on parole from further serving the sentence if he/she has been imposed with life imprisonment as a punishment and has actually served 20 years of the imprisonment. - 4.
-A convicted person may be released from serving life imprisonment for at least 2 and no more than 7 probation periods. - 5.
-A court shall deliver the decision provided for in this article taking account of the character of crime, the way in which a convicted person behaved during his/her service of the sentence, the fact of commission of a crime by him/her in the past, any previous criminal conviction, the risk of repeated commission of crime, the family circumstances, and the personality of the convicted person. - 6.
-If a court dismisses a motion on the issue provided for in this article, the motion on the same issue may be re-considered only one year later. - 7.
-A court shall consider the issue of replacing life imprisonment of a convicted person with community service or house arrest and releasing the convicted person from further serving the sentence by an oral hearing.
+1. The life imprisonment of a convicted person may be replaced with community service or house arrest if he/she has actually served 15 years of the imprisonment, successfully completed a programme for the preparation for release of persons sentenced to life imprisonment, approved by the Minister of Justice of Georgia, and if the court considers that it is no longer required that the convicted person continue serving this sentence.

+2. The life imprisonment of a convicted person may be replaced with house arrest for at least 5 and not more than 10 years, and with community service for the same term, according to the calculation under Article 62(3) of the Criminal Code of Georgia.

+3. A court may release a convicted person on parole from further serving the sentence if life imprisonment has been imposed on him/her as a sentence and he/she has actually served 20 years of the imprisonment and successfully completed a programme for the preparation for release of persons sentenced to life imprisonment, approved by the Minister of Justice of Georgia.

+4. A convicted person may be released from serving life imprisonment for at least 2 and not more than 7 probation periods.

+5. A court shall deliver the decision provided for by this article on the basis of the summary report of the programme for the preparation for release of persons sentenced to life imprisonment, taking account of the nature of the crime, the way in which a convicted person behaved during his/her service of the sentence, the fact of commission of a crime by him/her in the past, any previous criminal conviction, the risk of repeated commission of crime, the family circumstances, and the personality of the convicted person.

+6. If a court dismisses a motion on the issue provided for by this article, the motion on the same issue may be re-considered only one year later.

+7. A court shall consider the issue of replacing life imprisonment of a convicted person with community service or house arrest and releasing the convicted person from further serving the sentence by an oral hearing.
 Participation of the Special Penitentiary Service in the hearing shall be mandatory.

-Article 286 - Executing a judgement when there is another non-executed judgement
+Article 286 - Enforcing a judgment when there is another non-enforced judgment

-If there are several non-executed judgements against a convict, based on the motion of the Director of the Penitentiary Department of the Special Penitentiary Service/the head of the Legal Entity under Public Law operating under the Ministry of Justice of Georgia - the National Agency of Noncustodial Penalties and Probation, a court of the first instance according to the place of serving the sentence shall deliver a ruling, without an oral hearing, to impose on the convicted person a sentence based on all the above judgements.
+If there are several non-enforced judgments against a convict, based on the motion of the Director of the Penitentiary Department of the Special Penitentiary Service/the National Agency for Crime Prevention, Execution of Non-custodial Sentences and Probation, a court of first instance according to the place of serving the sentence shall deliver a ruling, without an oral hearing, to impose on the convicted person a sentence based on all the above judgments.